marvin255/random-string-generator/README.md

 Installation
 ------------

-Install via composer:
+Install package via composer:

 ```bash
 composer req marvin255/random-string-generator
 ```

-Package will be configured automatically.
+It will be configured automatically.

 Usage
 -----

-Inject the generator to service or controller via DI:
+Inject the generator to a service or a controller via DI:

 ```php
 use Marvin255\RandomStringGenerator\Generator\RandomStringGenerator;